nielsdejong/grandstack-for-dummies/README.md

-## Simple Grandstack Template
+## grandstack-for-dummies
 This project aims to provide a super simple starting point for Grandstack apps on top of Neo4j.

-Consider this a tutorial for those not familiar with React, Apollo or GraphQL.
+Consider this a starting point for those not familiar with React, Apollo or GraphQL.
+It's essentially a stripped down version of the [grand-stack-starter](https://github.com/grand-stack/grand-stack-starter) repo, with some more comments.
+## Dependencies
+`(npm == 6.14.4 && node == 13.12.0)`

 ## Installation